2019 Winners of the Zoos Victoria STEM Design Challenge!

 Congratulations for Year 3/4 students, Dylan, Ngoc, Amy and Danny for being the winners of the Zoos Victoria STEM Design Challenge.
 Zoos Victoria set a challenge for students to help zookeepers improve the wellbeing of Lemur and Meerkat populations at Melbourne Zoo.
 After meeting and learning from zookeepers, their challenge was to imagine and built a 3D prototype that would promote Meerkats' natural behaviour in order to enhance their wellbeing while living in captivity.

-Our winners designed a Feeding Pond.
+Our winning team designed a small feeding island in the middle of a pond.
+This enclosure enrichment will allow meerkats to exercise while jumping from rock to rock and stay alert to avoid getting wet as they don't like water.
 Three Y3/4 and three Y5/6 teams entered the competition.
 They have all been complimented for their team spirit, insightful thinking and creativity.

 The Melbourne zookeepers have been inspired by the 3D model of our winners and plan to incorporate the idea of the prototype into their future thinking.
 Their feeding pond will be built by experts and presented to the Meerkat enclosure.